yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 }
 ```

 In this function, we are not calling `print`, so when we call it, we won't see an output in the console.
-We should still see the return value on the right side of the Playground.
-We can store the output in another variable.

 ```swift
 func timeToWalk(numberOfDogs : Int) -> Int {